Pinterest Manager – why should you become one?

 For me personally, it’s being aware of disconnecting from my business.

-What kind of person is a good fit for this role?
+What type of person is a good fit to be a Pinterest Manager?

 Pinterest Managers/ Virtual Assistants need to be: